Gabriel0110/Entry-Level-X/README.md

 Until better filtering algorithms and methods are instrumented to sort out the non-entry-level jobs, it is essential to have a human-in-the-loop step in the process to review the jobs pulled by the APIs to ensure jobs being pushed to the database are legitimately "entry-level."
 One of the hardest problems with this project so far, and likely in the continued future, is the filtering aspect.
 I would argue that precise and accurate filtering is one of the most crucial pieces to this project, and I would be hesitant to launch with anything greater than a 3-5% false positive rate.
 Otherwise, this project is just another aggregation site that fails to solve the same problem that others have.

+Next Steps in Development:
+- Design better filtering of jobs pulled from the APIs to reduce false positives before pushing into database
+- Design a better search function to eliminate false positives for searching (unrelated jobs being populated because a search term was found in the description, etc)
+- Add actual URLs to the "Apply on Company Site" button that point to the actual job posting on the company sites
+- Implement checking for duplicate pulls from the APIs and prevent duplicate job postings being pushed to the database
+- More appealing UI
+- Account registration to allow for saving/favoriting job postings

 Home Page
 ![](/image1.PNG)